 Tony Coggins’ visit generated discussions between the Commission, government and non-government agencies which proved there was a strong interest in working to improve the wellbeing of all people in NSW.
 This resulted in the establishment of the Wellbeing Collaborative working group in April 2014.

 In November 2014, the Commission engaged Maudsley International to discuss the long-term vision and goals for the Wellbeing Collaborative with interested government and non-government organizations over a two-day planning workshop.
-Future initiatives were also identified at this time to take place in 2015, which will include developing a framework for wellbeing, language and definition guide as well as wellbeing evaluation, tools and measures.

 In December 2014, the NSW Government adopted Living Well: A Strategic Plan for Mental Health in NSW 2014-2024 developed by the NSW Mental Health Commission.
 The Strategic Plan has numerous actions focused on improving the wellbeing of all people in NSW and the use of Mental Health and Wellbeing Assessments including: